VMC Iron Condor Strategy

 What is a iron condor on VMC?

 A iron condor on VMC is the iron condor strategy applied to VMC (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With VMC stock trading near $267.98, the strikes shown on this page are snapped to the nearest listed VMC chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With VMC stock at $280.77 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed VMC chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are VMC iron condor max profit and max loss calculated?